PeterBunBun/JL/README.md

 		self.setDecorator(d)
 	```

-2. Changing the rule of an bject
+2. Changing the rule of an object Dynamically

 	Simply use the setDecorator() method to change to decorater of the object.